php-http/documentation/integrations/symfony-bundle.rst

 their projects ``composer.json`` and instantiating the ``HttplugBundle`` in their kernel.

-Mock responses in functional tests
+Mock Responses In Functional Tests
 ``````````````````````````````````

-To mock responses in your functional tests, proceed as follow:
+First thing to do is add the :doc:`php-http/mock-client </clients/mock-client>` to your ``require-dev`` section.
+Then, use the mock client factory in your test environment configuration:

 .. code-block:: yaml